d-collab/RabbitMqNext/README.md

 - Queue Consume / Basic Deliver [Done]
 - BasicReturn [Done]
 - Publish confirm [Done] - _will wait the Task on BasicPublish until Ack from server, so it's slow and should be judiciously used_
+- Exchange bind
+- Exchange unbind
+- Queue unbind
+- Queue delete
+- Queue purge
+- Exchange delete

 - ChannelFlow
 - Heartbeats

 - Connection/channels recovery / Programming model friendly
-  Upon disconnection, try to reconnect and when successfull restore the channels and consumers
+  ** Upon disconnection, try to reconnect and when successfull restore the channels and consumers

 Not planning to support:
-- Any authentication method besides plain/SSL
+- Any authentication method besides plain
 - multi body send (limit to framemax)
 - multi body receive  (limit to framemax)